Octavian47/Traffic-tracker/README.md

 You will also need to create a MySQL database called `traffic_tracker` and import the `traffic_tracker.sql` file located in the `database` directory of the project into the `traffic_tracker` database.

 Note: If you are using XAMPP, you can create the `traffic_tracker` database and import the SQL file using the instructions provided in the installation section.
 If you are using another software, refer to its documentation for instructions on creating a new database and importing an SQL file.
+Please to not forget to change the connection log in credentials in the db_connection.js if necessary.

 ### Database Schema